 4) Have a swearbox for your new working from home station

-With the situation around COVID19, many of us are now working from home over the coming weeks.
+With the situation around COVID19, most of us are now working from home over the coming weeks.
 For the newbies to the working from home world, this won't be easy with distractions from the children to realising just how loud the washing machine actually is!
 This may induce language that usually isn't usually fit for public consumption BUT you could start a little swearbox for Epilepsy Ireland and donate what you have gathered up when things return to normal.

 5) Share your story and encourage friends to follow/like Epilepsy Ireland's Social Media channels.